sequelize/website/docs/models/validations-and-constraints.md

 Using this you could, for example, ensure either neither of `latitude` and `longitude` are set or both, and fail if one but not the other is set.

 Model validator methods are called with the model object's context and are deemed to fail if they throw an error, otherwise pass.
-This is just the same as with custom field-specific validators.
+This is just the same as with custom attribute-specific validators.

-Any error messages collected are put in the validation result object alongside the field validation errors, with keys named after the failed validation method's key in the `validate` option object.
+Any error messages collected are put in the validation result object alongside the attribute validation errors, with keys named after the failed validation method's key in the `validate` option object.
 Even though there can only be one error message for each model validation method at any one time, it is presented as a single string error in an array, to maximize consistency with the field errors.

 An example: